tomkyle/negatives-linear-tiff/README.md

 # Changelog

 ## New Features
+###v1.1.4
+- **Star rating filter:** Photo managers like Adobe Camrea Raw let their users reject bad images or rate better ones with ‘stars’.
+This release introduces a new CLI option `--rating` that requires a minimum star rating.

+###v1.1.2
+- **Star rating filter:** The output file is now cropped when the input file's meta data have crop information stored, even in an XMP sidecar file.
+    - Currently, crops with angles other than 0 are not supported.
+The reason, I simply did not experiment with it.
+Has someone experience on this? [issue#8](https://github.com/tomkyle/negatives-linear-tiff/issues/8)
+    - And there are issues with cropping raw files that are not Nikon NEF.
+Cropping works in generally, but the resulting pixel size still differs from from the expected values in your Raw converter by a few pixels.
+Workaround: use *resize* option. [issue#8](https://github.com/tomkyle/negatives-linear-tiff/issues/14)

 ### v1.1.0
 - **Long option names** for those preferring self-explanatory options like `--resize`, `--desaturate` and so on.